 If the thermostat and power are operating correctly, verify that the system is receiving a sufficient flow of gas.
 Ensure that the shut-off valve is in the open position.
 It may have been closed during the summer, when the furnace or boiler was not needed, as a safety precaution.

-The final cause of a boiler or furnace failing to operate is a faulty component.
+The final cause of a boiler or furnace failing to operate could be a faulty component.
 Parts become dirty and wear out over time.
 There are air and gas flow sensors that require cleaning, as does the orifice through which the gas flows to the burner unit pilot light.
 The control valve contains a temperature probe that will shut the system off if the probe malfunctions.
 The thermocouple is a device that stops the flow of gas if the pilot light is out.
 The electronic ignition system and condensate pump may also be malfunctioning.

 Before the cold weather sets in, have your heating system checked.
 To schedule a maintenance visit by one of Frederick Air’s highly trained technicians, contact our office.
 This preventative maintenance checkup can help you avoid potential problems with your furnace or boiler.
 Frederick Air service technicians are also available 24 hours a day in case of emergencies.
 Call 301-663-0300 to schedule your appointment or book online by clicking here.